TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Lines_and_Planes.md

 (Subsec:LinesAndPlanes:ParametricLine)=

-## Parametric Vector Equation of a Line
+## Parametric vector equation of a line

 So far we have looked at lines as collections of points in the plane, but we can also think of them as collections of vectors.
 We can define the line $\mathcal{L}_1$ with equation $x+2y=5$ as the collection of all vectors